yiisoft/yii2/docs/guide/intro-upgrade-from-v1.md

 // $component->off($eventName, $handler);
 ```

 There are many enhancements to the event features.
-For more details, please refer to the [Events](concept-events.md) chapter.
+For more details, please refer to the [Events](concept-events.md) section.

 Path Aliases
 ------------

 Yii 2.0 expands the usage of path aliases to both file/directory paths and URLs.
-It also requires
+Yii 2.0 also now requires
-an alias name to start with a `@` character so that it can be differentiated from normal file/directory paths and URLs.
+an alias name to start with the `@` character, to differentiate aliases from normal file/directory paths or URLs.
 For example, the alias `@yii` refers to the Yii installation directory.
 Path aliases are
 supported in most places in the Yii core code.
 For example, [[yii\caching\FileCache::cachePath]] can take
 both a path alias and a normal directory path.

-Path alias is also closely related with class namespaces.
+A path alias is also closely related to a class namespace.
 It is recommended that a path
-alias be defined for each root namespace so that you can use Yii the class autoloader without
+alias be defined for each root namespace, thereby allowing you to use Yii the class autoloader without
 any further configuration.
 For example, because `@yii` refers to the Yii installation directory,
-a class like `yii\web\Request` can be autoloaded by Yii.
-If you use a third party library
+a class like `yii\web\Request` can be autoloaded.
+If you use a third party library,
-such as Zend Framework, you may define a path alias `@Zend` which refers to its installation
+such as the Zend Framework, you may define a path alias `@Zend` that refers to that framework's installation
-directory and Yii will be able to autoload any class in this library.
+directory.
+Once you've done that, Yii will be able to autoload any class in that Zend Framework library, too.

-More on path aliases can be found in the [Path Aliases](concept-aliases.md) chapter.
+More on path aliases can be found in the [Path Aliases](concept-aliases.md) section.

 Views
 -----

-The most significant change about views is that `$this` in a view no longer refers to
+The most significant change about views in Yii 2 is that the special variable `$this` in a view no longer refers to
 the current controller or widget.
-Instead, it refers to a *view* object which is a new concept
+Instead, `$this` now refers to a *view* object, a new concept
 introduced in 2.0.
-The *view* object is of class [[yii\web\View]] which represents the view part
+The *view* object is of type [[yii\web\View]], which represents the view part
 of the MVC pattern.
-In you want to access the controller or widget in a view, you should use `$this->context`.
+In you want to access the controller or widget in a view, you can use `$this->context`.

-To render a partial view within another view, you should use `$this->render()` now.
-And you have to echo it explicitly because the `render()` method will return the rendering
+To render a partial view within another view, you use `$this->render()`, not `$this->renderPartial()`.
+The call to `render` also now has to be explicitly echoed, as the `render()` method returns the rendering
-result rather than directly displaying it.
-For example,
+result, rather than directly displaying it.
+For example:

 ```php
 echo $this->render('_item', ['item' => $item]);